The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to Banach spaces: The transfer principle for normed (abelian semi)groups and its applications

-\begin{proof} That $(1) \implies (2) \implies (3)$ is immediate.
-That $(3)$ or $(4)$ implies $(1)$ follows from \cite[Proposition 4.12]{CSC} via \cite[Corollary 1]{GK}.
-This is a constructive proof, and the formula for the Banach space in question is presently discussed.
-Finally, that $(1) \implies (4)$ follows since every abelian group is amenable (see \cite{Da} for more on amenable groups). \end{proof}
+\begin{remark} If one restricts Theorem~\ref{Tnormed} to groups instead of semigroups, Proposition~\ref{Pnormed} from~\cite{CSC,GK} is related, as it embeds an abelian normed group into \textit{some} Banach space, via the ``double dual''.
+To our knowledge, an explicit construction of a \textit{minimal} Banach space ``envelope'' was not recorded to date in the literature.
+We briefly discuss this and other aspects of our proof: \begin{enumerate} \item There was no mention of separability in the proof in~\cite{CSC}.
+This is useful for applications (see Section~\ref{Sappl}) and hence is addressed by our proof.

-\begin{remark} We now discuss Theorem \ref{Tnormed}, with its constructive proof, vis-a-vis Proposition \ref{Pnormed}.
-The latter result shows that topological groups with \textit{a priori} less structure also embed into Banach spaces, although the two sets of structures turn out to be equivalent.
-As the proof of \cite[Proposition 4.12]{CSC} is constructive as well, it is natural to ask if the Banach spaces constructed in the two results agree.
-This turns out not to be the case, as we now explain.
-More precisely, the Banach space $\bb$ constructed in \cite[Proposition 4.12]{CSC} turns out to be the ``double-dual construction'':
+\item The construction in~\cite[Proposition~4.12]{CSC} is that of the ``double-dual'' $\bb := {\rm Hom}_{gp,bdd}(\G, \R)^*$, i.e., the dual space to the set of bounded/Lipschitz real-valued group maps $: \G \to \R$.
+Thus, if $\G$ is an infinite-dimensional Banach space, then the double-dual construction $\G^{**}$ is strictly larger than $\G$ -- and hence, does not yield the ``minimal'' Banach space envelope of $\G$ for ``most'' real Banach spaces -- whereas the above proof does.
+One of the referees mentioned to us that the construction can be refined to yield the minimal Banach space; however, to our knowledge this refinement is not written down.
+This was one reason to write the above argument in full detail -- especially given that our constructive proof is along \textit{different} lines.

-is precisely the dual space to the set of real-valued bounded group maps $: \G \to \R$.
-Thus, if $\G$ is an infinite-dimensional Banach space, then the double-dual construction $\G^{**}$ is strictly larger than $\G$.
-On the other hand, the constructive proof of our result, Theorem \ref{Tnormed}, yields the ``minimum'' Banach space containing $\G$, which is precisely $\G$. \end{remark}
+\item To the best of our knowledge, we could not find references to embedding abelian normed \textit{semigroups}.
+For this a little more work is needed to embed into an abelian normed group (via the monoid-extension and then its Grothendieck group, as above).
+This semigroup-extension also features in several applications (in Section~\ref{Sappl}), hence its proof above. \end{enumerate} \end{remark}

-We end with a few remarks.
-First, we point out that each step in Equation~\eqref{Enormed} is canonical, in the sense that it uses only the given information without any additional structure.
+We end with two further remarks.
+First, each step in~\eqref{Enormed} is canonical (and optimal), in the sense that it uses only the given information without any additional structure (and it constructs the ``minimal'' larger structure containing the structure at each step).
 The natural way to encode this information is via category theory.
-In other words, every further step/extension in \eqref{Enormed} is the smallest possible -- hence \textit{universal} -- ``enveloping'' object in some category.
-We do not continue further along these lines in the present section, as these discussions are not central to the main focus of the paper.
-Instead, these categorical discussions are deferred to Appendix~\ref{Acat}.
+In other words, every further step/extension in~\eqref{Enormed} is the smallest possible -- hence \textit{universal} -- ``enveloping'' object in some category.
+For the interested reader, we defer these categorical discussions to Appendix~\ref{Acat}.